history-lab/archiving-digital-records/01-workshop-intro.md

 # Technical Objectives
 1. Learn more about PDFs
 2. Get comfortable with the command line
-3. Use tools to produce text analytics
-4. Be a more effective contributor on DH projects
+3. Be a more effective contributor on DH projects
   * DH = digital humanities
+4. Understand text analytics tools
+5. Process primary source documents and apply text analytics
+---
+# Workflow
+Add diagram